 Can you make the salad with red apples?

 Of course you can make this Green Apple Salad with red apples if that’s what you prefer or have on hand.

 How to Make Green Apple Salad:

-- Whisk together fresh lemon juice, Dijon mustard, sweetener of your choice, and olive oil to make the dressing.
+- Whisk together fresh lemon juice, Dijon mustard, Golden Monkfruit Sweetener or sweetener of your choice, and olive oil to make the dressing.

 - Working with one apple at a time, cut apple into fourths, peel and cut away seeds, cut the fourths in half crosswise and slice into thin wedges.

 - Toss cut apples with a few tablespoons of the dressing mixture so they won’t turn brown.

-- Trim celery leaves from stalks and chop to make 1/2 cup chopped celery leaves.
-Slice stalks into very thin diagonal slices.
+- Trim celery leaves from stalks and chop.
+Slice celery stalks into slices.

 - Toast walnuts in a dry pan over high heat for about 2 minutes, or until you smell a toasty smell (it will smell a little like popcorn.)